SpellholdStudios/Valerie_NPC/README.md

 - Commented code as much as possible.
 - Replaced `GAME_IS` conditions with variables checks to speed up install time.
 - Added EET compatibility.
-- SoD/EET/BGT compatibility: as she has no content for those games yet, Valerie will no longer remain in the party at SoD and BGT transitions.
+- SoD/EET/BGT compatibility: as she has no content for those games, Valerie will no longer remain in the party at SoD and BGT transitions.
 - fw4800.baf: Added "*Continue()*" to the script block that is patched via `EXTEND_TOP`.
 - dialogues: fixed a typo wrongly patching t2val.d (bt2val.d) and added eet variables when relevant (t2valj.d).
 - Updated cpmvars files.